OnamChilwan/ClearBank/README.md

 ![dotnet_test](dotnet_test.gif)

+## What I Changed
+I started by injecting dependencies into the PaymentService constructor to make it testable.
+I also introduced a `PaymentConfiguration` class to encapsulate the data store type.
+This allowed me to inject the data store type into the `PaymentService` constructor, making it easier to test and maintain.
+After doing this I was able to introduce a new interface for the data store `IAccountDataStore` and have the data stores implement this so I can inject them into the `PaymentService` and verify they were being called.
+To eliminate the conditional statement I introduced a factory which would return the correct data store based on the configuration.
+Having achieved code coverage I added component tests to verify the service was working as expected in a sociable manner to which then I was free to refactor the code and introduce another factory and adopt a strategy pattern.

 ## Approach
 - Initially, start by identifying I/O calls and inject them in via a new constructor.
 - Keep the default constructor to maintain backwards compatibility with existing usage.